osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 ```
 and make sure it matches one of the patterns in `/etc/grid-security/voms-mapfile` or `/usr/share/osg/voms-mapfile-default`, and does not match any patterns in `/etc/grid-security/ban-voms-mapfile`.

-Troubleshooting the LCMAPS VOMS plugin
+Troubleshooting the LCMAPS VOMS Plugin
 --------------------------------------

 LCMAPS logs to `journalctl` (EL7) or `/var/log/messages` (EL6) and the verbosity of the logging can be increased by setting the `LCMAPS_DEBUG_LEVEL` environment variable.
 You can also change the destination of the logging by setting the `LCMAPS_LOG_FILE` environment variable.